nrwl/nx/docs/shared/recipes/nx-release/file-based-versioning-version-plans.md

 #
 ```

 We leverage the Front Matter YAML section to store a mapping of project or release group names to desired semver bump types.
-The general markdown section represents the description of the change(s) made that will be used in any relevant `CHANGELOG.md` files that are generated later a release time.
+The general markdown section represents the description of the change(s) made that will be used in any relevant `CHANGELOG.md` files that are generated later at release time.

 For example, the following Front Matter YAML section specifies that the `my-app` project should have a `minor` version bump and describes the changes (again, note that there are no constraints on the format of the description, it can contain multiple lines, paragraphs etc):